justinianstefan/Personal-Library-Manager/README.md

 | PUT    | `/books/:id`| Update an existing book  |
 | DELETE | `/books/:id`| Delete a book            |

+The back-end was extracted to a separate repo https://github.com/justinianstefan/Personal-Library-Manager-service and deployed using Render.
 ---

 ## 📝 License